craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 Environmental Damage is the damage done to creatures as they are pushed into walls, dropped into tables, and crushed beneath crates.
 Environmental Damage deals 1d6 bludgeoning damage.

 #### Knuckle Dusters
 Knuckle Dusters are small metal weapons designed to concentrate force during hand-to-hand combat.
+Knuckle Dusters deal 1d3 + STR bludgeoning damage.

+Knuckle Dusters are considered *light* and *stashable*.

 #### Metal Fan
+Metal Fans are small sheets of metal sharpened to a blade on it's edge.
+These blades are most commonly used where true blades or other offensive weapons are disapproved of.
+Metal Fans deal 1d4 + DEX slashing damage.

+#### Simple Club

 ### Martial Melee Weapons
+#### War Club
+#### Push Dagger

 ### Simple Ranged Weapons & Ammunition
 ### Martial Ranged Weapons & Ammunition
 ### Common Weave Patches